Instantaneous response and quantum geometry of insulators: Acknowledgements

 \section{Acknowledgements}

 Work on quantum geometric properties of quantum materials is supported as part of Programmable Quantum Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), under award DE-SC0019443.
-We acknowledge discussions with Liang Fu and Yugo Onishi and thank them for discussing several aspects of their work; as well as Tobias Holder and Ilya Komissarov.
-The Flatiron Institute is a division of the Simons Foundation.
+We acknowledge discussions with Liang Fu and Yugo Onishi and thank them for discussing several aspects of their work; as well as Tobias Holder and Ilya Komissarov. \rev{We thank Jie Wang for pointing out the finite temperature generalization.} The Flatiron Institute is a division of the Simons Foundation.

 \onecolumngrid

 \makeatletter

 \makeatother